muritane/coordination-architecture/epistemic_hygiene.md

 Actions with high or irreversible cost should be:

-* visibly distinct,
+- visibly distinct,
-* clearly labeled,
+- clearly labeled,
-* gated by confirmation,
+- gated by confirmation,
-* accompanied by consequence signaling.
+- accompanied by consequence signaling.

 Irreversibility should never be hidden behind:

-* convenience,
+- convenience abstractions,
-* abstraction,
+- defaults,
-* social pressure,
+- social pressure,
-* assumed competence.
+- assumed competence.

 Nothing must be forbidden.
 Some actions should simply be **expensive and unmistakable**.

 ---